JPCodes/ruby/README.md

 It is forked from [Airbnb's Ruby style guide][airbnb-ruby], which was inspired by [Github's guide][github-ruby] and [Bozhidar Batsov's guide][bbatsov-ruby].
+Several sections of this have been updated to follow [Batsov's][bbatsov-ruby] where it seems more applicable.

 Planet Argon also maintains a [JavaScript Style Guide][planetargon-javascript].